space space space

 In fact, individuals caught up in their unconscious defenses are stuck in the false belief that they are “in control” of their lives and their own mental health.

 And why is this?
 Well, you may not want to admit this to yourself, but all of us have dark and hateful thoughts and imaginings that we keep shrouded in secrecy and don’t want to reveal to anyone, especially not to a psychologist.
 How many times have you said to yourself, “If people knew what I was really like, they would never want anything to do with me”?
-But the more you try to hide the truth of your life from others, the more you hide it from yourself, and the more you fall into pride—the pride of doing everything your way without need for total surrender to God.
+But the more you try to hide the truth of your life from others, the more you hide it from yourself, and then you fall into pride—the pride of doing everything your way without need for total surrender to God.

 Evidence-Based treatment Techniques